katzer/alpinepass/README.md

 -o [filepath] Specify the output file.
 The file content will be JSON.

 -p Include passwords in the output.

+-pr Format the output for better readability.

+-s Show the output in the console.
+An output file will not be written.

 -v Print the application's version.
 ```